How Much Should You Pay Influencers? Audit Any Influencer With This 15 Step Guide.

 Negotiating an influencer’s pay can be tricky.
 You want to get the most bang for your buck, but you also don’t want to underestimate the influencer’s worth.
 Not helping matters is the fact that many influencers make guesses or use online calculators to calculate their rate, neither of which takes conversions and performance from a marketing perspective into account.

-Before you start negotiating with your influencer, there are a few things you (and your marketing team) should nail down.
-These factors will help you decide the type of influencers you want to work with, and prepare you for the price range these influencers normally work in.
+Before you start negotiating with your influencer, there are a few things regarding influencer auditing that you should nail down.
+These factors will help you decide the type of influencers you want to work with, and prepare you for the range of how much these influencers typically charge.

 This is where an influencer audit comes in handy.